SAP/curated-resources-for-domain-driven-design/knowledgebase/index.md

   - Practices that go against DDD principles, such as Anemic Domain Model or God Objects.
   - Should be avoided to maintain a robust and maintainable domain model.

-- **Bounded Context Diagrams**

-  - Visual representations of bounded contexts and their interactions.
-  - Aid in understanding and communicating the system's architecture.

 - **Collaborative Modeling**

   - Engaging domain experts and developers in the modeling process.